London Borough of Redbridge

 The London Borough of Redbridge is a London borough established in 1965.

-The borough shares boundaries with the Epping Forest District and the ceremonial county of Essex to the north, with the London Borough of Waltham Forest to the west, the London Borough of Havering to the east, the London Borough of Barking and Dagenham in the south and east, and the London Borough of Newham to the south.
+The borough shares boundaries with the Epping Forest District in the county of Essex to the north, the London Borough of Waltham Forest to the west, the London Borough of Havering to the east, the London Borough of Barking and Dagenham in the south east, and the London Borough of Newham to the south west.

-The principal settlements in the borough are Ilford, Wanstead, and Woodford.
+The principal settlements in the borough are Ilford, Wanstead and Woodford.

 Etymology

 The name comes from a bridge over the River Roding which was demolished in 1921.
 The bridge was made of red brick, unlike other bridges in the area made of white stone.
 The name had first been applied to the Redbridge area and Redbridge tube station was opened in 1947.
 It was earlier known as Hocklee's Bridge.